OrchardCMS/OrchardDoc/Documentation/Feature-roadmap.markdown

   * Loop activities
   * Piotr ([pszmyd](https://www.codeplex.com/site/users/view/pszmyd)) owns this contribution

-#### Priorities for Orchard 1.7.2

-This release might not be necessary if 1.8 is progressing fast enough.

-* New SSL module integrated into Core
-  * Bertrand ([bertrandleroy](http://www.codeplex.com/site/users/view/bertrandleroy)) owns this contribution
-* Performance improvements
-  * Some indexes are added by default to the core tables
-  * New eager fetching filter in Orchard.Projections
-* Bug fixes

 ### Currently Implemented (Partially or in Full)

 * Basic admin panel and login